6 Reasons Scavenger Hunts Make Great Extension Activities

 Scavenger hunts are fun and engaging, which makes them a perfect way to get kids learning!
 They provide children with opportunities to explore the world around them and make their own discoveries as they explore.

 They’re so easy to create and customize, which makes them a fantastic extension activity on any subject or theme you are currently exploring together.
-Scavenger hunts are also the perfect activity to keep kiddos preoccupied during car rides, while shopping, out at a park, or on a day hike.

 Interested in learning more about how scavenger hunts can benefit your child’s learning?
 Read these six reasons why scavenger hunts make a great extension activity and help children develop important skills that can be applied in many areas of life.

-1. Scavenger Hunts Offer Great Experiential Learning Benefits
+Offers Great Experiential Learning Benefits

 Scavenger hunts make excellent opportunities for experiential learning!
 Experiential learning is the process of learning through doing hands-on activities which not only help children to gain a deeper understanding of the content they are learning, but also teach children about their own learning processes, strengths, and weaknesses, as well as, how to problem-solve.